alanchelmickjr/myriad-tools/README.md

 0. this beta version does not require access codes, abuse prevention will require implementing access codes so come back here is you get a permission error and update your code

-1. copy and paste the JSON file you wish to use into a new Tool you just created by Clicking on "New Tool" in your left side drawer (under the lightning bolt)
+1. copy and paste the JSON file you wish to use into a new Tool you just created by Clicking on "New Tool" in your left side drawer (under the lightning bolt) after you signup for Free at https://myriadai.online
-2. press ! while using gpt-4o (select OpenAI, it is their default in our system) select your tool from the list that opens when you type ! in the input
+3. press ! while using gpt-4o (select OpenAI, it is their default in our system) select your tool from the list that opens when you type ! in the input
-3. wait patiently as your ai assistant searches the internet and returns the response
+4. wait patiently as your ai assistant searches the internet and returns the response

 #### Contributing 🤝
 We welcome contributions!
 Feel free to fork the repo, create a branch, and submit a pull request with your improvements!